 - The site is open daily but the museum is closed on Mondays.

-- If you want to swim in the Hierapolis Antique Pool there is a separate entrance fee (30 TL 2018).
+- If you want to swim in the Hierapolis Antique Pool there is a separate entrance fee (50 TL 2022) with a reduced fee for children.
 Your fee is for two hours.
 Bring your own swimwear and towel.
 There are lockers and changing rooms.

 - If you don’t want to swim, but want to enjoy watching the pool, there is seating and cafeteria.
 There is no entrance fee to the cafeteria area.